M.A. in LLCL: Linguistics

 The MA degree non-thesis option requires 36 credit hours of course work and a comprehensive exam.
 For all graduate work students must earn a B or better to receive credit toward the degree.
 Students who earn a B- or less will need to retake the course or substitute another in order to fulfill the requirement.

 Students in the thesis track must complete an oral comprehensive examination that examines the student's knowledge of the foundational terms and concepts in linguistics.
 Typically, the student is examined by the thesis committee in Week 7 of the third semester of graduate studies.
 The oral exam lasts approximately one hour and a half.
 If a student does not pass the oral exam, it may be repeated once within one year of the date of the original exam.
-Students in the non-thesis track must complete a written comprehensive examination administered by their graduate committee, during Weeks 6 and 7 of the last semester of course work.
+Students in the non-thesis track must complete a written comprehensive examination administered by their graduate committee, usually during Weeks 6 and 7 of the last semester of course work.
 The examination will be drawn from a list of foundational concepts in theoretical, historical, and applied linguistics.
 It will be administered on two different days (4 hours per day).
 If a student fails the written examination, it may be repeated once within one year of the date of the original exam.
 For more information on the oral & written exams, please consult the Comprehensive Exam Reading List for your cohort:

-- Reading List (students beginning Fall 2019 or later)
+- Reading List (students who began the program in/after Fall 2019)

 English as a Second Language (ESL) Studies Certificate

 The ESL Studies Certificate is a graduate/undergraduate program that expands and complements your Linguistics degree.
 This certificate is especially appropriate for those who wish to teach English to adult non-native speakers in intensive English institutes, community colleges, private schools, and in international contexts.